nazianafis/Brain-Tumor-Classification/README.md

 ## Installation <a name="installation"></a>

 * The complete dataset is publicly available.
-You can also find it in mhy GitHub repo [here](https://github.com/nazianafis/Brain-Tumor-Classification/tree/main/Brain-MRI).
+You can also find it in my GitHub repo [here](https://github.com/nazianafis/Brain-Tumor-Classification/tree/main/Brain-MRI).
 * The code can be run in [Google Colab](https://colab.research.google.com/drive/1bpq58g2gohNRtpJlole5JGCU9w0yY8pu) as an Interactive Python Notebook (ipynb).
 No additional installation is required.

 ## Project Motivation<a name="motivation"></a>